-Congressional leaders scramble to derail Massie bid to drag out vote on $2T coronavirus bill
+Congress OKs $2T stimulus in historic coronavirus response, as rep’s objections sidelined

 Instead, Stevens continued yelling and held up her hands – clad with pink surgical gloves—in an apparent homage to front line healthcare workers fighting the coronavirus pandemic even though her mic was cut.

-As the presiding speaker was pounding the gavel and ruling Stevens “out of order,” Stevens screamed “do not be afraid!”
+As the presiding speaker was pounding the gavel and ruling Stevens “out of order,” Stevens screamed, “do not be afraid!”

 Republicans, who are trying hard to flip the freshman rep’s seat in November, immediately pounced on the outburst as a “meltdown.”